 The universities in the city are making use of the UK curriculum in their teaching, and they also allow more international universities and bodies to come and establish universities in the UAE country to attract more foreign students.

 Necessary Steps to Work and Study in Dubai

-- Age and academic requirements: The official age requirement for working in Dubai is 18 years.
-So before you apply for a job in Dubai, you must be up to 18 years with proof of medical fitness for your required job role.
-There two types of jobs an international student can get, an on-campus job which may include working in the libraries, and different departments of the university, or an off-campus job.
-For an on-campus job, the student must have a GPA of 2.2 before you can be offered to work in the school.
+The official age requirement for working in Dubai is 18 years old.
+So before you apply for a job in Dubai, you must be up to 18 years old with proof of medical fitness.
+There are two types of jobs an international student can get: an on-campus job, which may include working in libraries and different departments of the university, or an off-campus job.
+For an on-campus job, the student must have a GPA of 2.2 before they can get to work at the school.

-Also Watch – 10 Worst Places to Study Abroad If…
+Also, Watch – 10 Worst Places to Study Abroad If…

 Dubai Work Visa Requirements

 Generally, before you can work in the UAE, you need to obtain a work permit from the Ministry of Labor, and this will authorize you to work in any sector of the country.
 Some of the requirements you need to obtain a work visa in Dubai are: